ossdaiict/Intranet_Sync/README.md

 # Intranet_Sync
-Python Script to scrape and synchronize entire directories from Intranet - an Apache RedHat server
+Python Script to scrape and synchronize entire directories from Intranet - an Apache RedHat HTTP server

 This script...
 1. Scrapes the remote directories *(from DIR_URLS list)*